 People who have had a hangover often vow never to feel that way again – and why would anyone want to repeat that?
 Feeling thirsty, dizzy, tired, nauseous, possibly vomiting, and enduring a monstrous headache is enough of a litany of symptoms to make anyone vow the world to be rid of.
 When drinking, knowing your limits helps, but there are moments when you just can’t expect to be hungover but you get hungover, nonetheless.
-In this article, I will discuss how TCM (Traditional Chinese Medicine) and acupuncture in Louisville can assist you in your distress, and even cure you of your hangover mess.
+In this article, I will discuss how TCM (Traditional Chinese Medicine) and acupuncture in Spokane can assist you in your distress, and even cure you of your hangover mess.

 The nature of alcohol in TCM, is Hot and Damp.
 Our bodies are profoundly affected by Damp-Heat: they tend to slow down because of Dampness and make parts of it feel congested and heavy; on the other hand, Heat eats up our fluids and energy.
 Both interfere with Qi’s natural flow and cause the development of painful blockages in the body.
 Our body can tolerate alcohol when taken in small amounts as it has the ability to withstand and overcome its toxic characteristics; in larger amounts, however, alcohol can wreak devastating effects on the body.

 When alcohol is drunk, it goes to your Stomach and digested by your Stomach and Spleen organ systems.
 Therefore, the nutrients it carries are processed by the body while the rest of the elements are discarded as waste.
 When you drink too much alcohol, because of its volatile Damp-Hot nature, your body’s ability to process the volatility,malfunctions.
 The Damp-Heat dominates when this occurs, and other unwanted consequences can arise: